rpoleski/MulensModel/examples/example_16/TO_DO.md

 - in _parse_fit_constraints_prior() add a check if the priors are defined for fit parameters
 - flux constraints for binary source models (note that for plotting it is now set to first dataset)
 - allow Model.set_magnification_methods_parameters()
+- triangle and trace plots - add option to plot burn-in as well
 - methods - if only single string is provided, then this is a default method
 - print current best model - each minute, each nth model etc.
 - allow LD parameters to be fitted